SanjeevMB/Life-skills-track/README.md

 > Have a mindset to adopt changes and believe on yoouself make effort you can do better if you believe

+### 5. Energy management

+> By managing the  different states of our brain like stress, excitement, anxioty and sad we can inprove our daily life.
+It will help to achieve our goals.